 45 St. Clair Avenue West, Suite 700, Toronto, Ontario M4V 1K9

 Feldman Daxon Partners is Canada’s longest-standing national provider of executive search, career transition, and coaching/leadership development services.
 Since 1991, we have been at the forefront of innovation in human resources consulting by integrating these three services.
 Our Executive Search practice has been locating top talent for senior executive and managerial positions on a retainer-fee basis since our firm was founded in 1991.
 Our unwavering set of core values and dedication to client service has allowed us to build and maintain relationships with hundreds of clients in virtually every market sector, and across Canada.
 Regular communication, high quality candidate shortlists, industry knowledge, judgment, and expediency in our retainer search services are all reasons Canada’s leading companies choose to partner with the professionals at Feldman Daxon.

 Accommodation Needs and Protection of Privacy

-Personal information collected in relation to the recruitment process is collected under the authority outlined in the Municipal Freedom of Information and Protection of Privacy Act and used solely to determine eligibility for employment with the City of Cambridge only.
+Feldman Daxon Partners and our clients are committed to inclusion and diversity and we encourage applications from all qualified individuals.
+Accommodations are available for candidates taking part in all aspects of the selection process.
+Prior to any interview or meeting, please make your needs known by contacting us and informing us of your needs.
+Personal information collected on behalf of our municipal clients in relation to the recruitment process is collected under the authority outlined in the Municipal Freedom of Information and Protection of Privacy Act and used solely to determine eligibility for employment with our clients only.